kstenerud/streamux/streamux-specification.md

 Messages are sent in chunks.
 A multi-chunk message has its `termination` field cleared to `0` for all but the last chunk.
 Single chunk messages always have the `termination` field set.

 The request ID is scoped to its sender.
 If both peers send a request with the same ID, they are considered to be distinct, and don't conflict with each other.
-A response message inverts the scope: A peer responds to a request by using the same request ID as it received from the requesting peer in its response message.
+A response message inverts the scope: A peer responds to a request by putting in its response message the same request ID it received from the requesting peer, and setting the `response` bit to `1`.

 Message chunks with the same ID must be sent in-order (chunk 5 of message 42 must not be sent before chunk 4 of message 42).
 The message is considered complete once the `termination` field is set.
 Note that this does not require you to send all chunks for one message before sending chunks from another message.
 Chunks from different messages can be sent interleaved, like so: